Texas wildfires forces shutdown at nuclear weapon facility. Here is what we know

 WHAT HAPPENED?

 On Tuesday afternoon, Pantex began posting on X about the approaching wildfire to the north of the facility.
 The company cancelled the graveyard shift and evacuated most staff out of an “abundance of caution."
-Employees built a fire barrier to protect the facility and a few workers remained on site, the company said.
+Employees built a fire barrier to protect the facility and essential staff, including first responders, security personnel and fire fighters, remained on the site, according to a spokesman for the National Nuclear Security Administration.

 By early Wednesday, the threat appeared to have passed.
 Pantex posted that the facility was “open for normal day shift operations and advised that all personnel should report for duty.
 The company also said all employees were accounted for.